 Some details for the admission are available here.

 For students who wish to come to our group for the master course, in addition to the economic issues mentioned above, be aware of the entrance examination.
 The students in my group are in the Engineering school, and in the Department of Materials Physics, not in the polymer/chemistry department.
 Due to this situation, the subjects for the entrance exam for the master course is basically physics heading like quantum physics, electromagnetics, applied math, stat phys, etc, although the exam is somewhat different from that for Japanese students and the situations of foreign applicants would be considered.

 Most of the cases, foreign students come to our Department as a research student in October for the preparation of the exam and take the exam in November.
 Then they will be the master course students from April if they pass the exam.

 The other possible way to our group is to get to the Ph.D. course, rather than the master course.
 For such a case, as long as the research project during the Ph.D. course fits our direction, the entrance exam is not too much difficult, in general.

 For students in the physics-related field, the subjects in our group may seem something chemistry and/or bio-related topics.
 They may be funny and/or even stupid.
-But you can enjoy.
-Actually, I graduated from the Applied Physics Department and started studies for rheology and soft-matters in my undergrad project, and I found lots of fun.
+But you can enjoy it.
+I graduated from the Applied Physics Department and started studies for rheology and soft-matters in my undergrad project, and I found lots of fun.